Józef Piłsudski: Early life

-Piłsudski was born 5 December 1867 to the Piłsudski family of nobility at their manor of Zulov (now Zalavas in Lithuania).
-Piłsudski personally knew the Lithuanian language and was able to communicate using it, in addition to Polish.
-The village had been under the rule of the Russian Empire since 1795, having previously been part of the Grand Duchy of Lithuania, itself in the Polish–Lithuanian Commonwealth in 1569–1795.
+Piłsudski was born 5 December 1867 to the Piłsudski family of nobility at Zułow, their manor near the village of Zułowo in present-day Lithuania.
+He personally knew Lithuanian and was able to communicate using it, in addition to Polish.
+Zułowo had been under the Russian Empire's rule since 1795, having previously been part of the Grand Duchy of Lithuania, itself in the Polish–Lithuanian Commonwealth from 1569 to 1795.
 After World War I, the village was part of the Vilnius Region that was contested between Lithuania and Poland throughout the interwar period.
 From 1922 until 1939, the village was in the Second Polish Republic.
-During World War II, the village suffered Soviet and German occupations.
+During World War II, Zułowo suffered Soviet and German occupations.
 The estate was part of the dowry brought by his mother, Maria, a member of the wealthy Billewicz family.
-The Piłsudski family, although pauperized, cherished Polish patriotic traditions, and are characterized either as Polish or as Polonized Lithuanians.
+The Piłsudski family, although pauperized, cherished Polish patriotic traditions and are characterized either as Polish or as Polonized Lithuanians.
+(Note: Piłsudski sometimes spoke of being a Lithuanian of Polish culture.
+For several centuries, declaring both Lithuanian and Polish identity was commonplace, but around the turn of the last century it became much rarer in the wake of arising modern nationalisms.
+Timothy Snyder, who calls him a "Polish-Lithuanian", notes that Piłsudski did not think in terms of 20th-century nationalisms and ethnicities; he considered himself both a Pole and a Lithuanian, and his homeland was the historic Polish–Lithuanian Commonwealth.)
 Józef was the second son born to the family.

 Józef was not an especially diligent student when he attended the Russian Gymnasium in Vilnius.
-Along with his brothers Bronisław, Adam and Jan, Józef was introduced by his mother Maria to Polish history and literature, which were suppressed by the Imperial authorities.
+Along with his brothers Bronisław, Adam and Jan, Józef was introduced by Maria to Polish history and literature, which were suppressed by the Imperial authorities.
 His father, also named Józef, fought in the January 1863 Uprising against Russian rule.
 The family resented the government's Russification policies.
 Young Józef profoundly disliked having to attend Russian Orthodox Church services and left school with an aversion for the Russian Tsar, its empire, and its culture.

-In 1885 Piłsudski started medical studies at Kharkov University where he became involved with Narodnaya Volya, part of the Russian Narodniks revolutionary movement.
-In 1886, he was suspended for participating in student demonstrations.
-He was rejected by the University of Dorpat, whose authorities had been informed of his political affiliation.
+In 1885, Piłsudski started medical studies at Kharkov University where he became involved with Narodnaya Volya, part of the Russian Narodniks revolutionary movement.
+The next year, he was suspended for participating in student demonstrations.
+Piłsudski was rejected by the University of Dorpat, whose authorities had been informed of his political affiliation.
 On 22 March 1887, he was arrested by Tsarist authorities on a charge of plotting with Vilnius socialists to assassinate Tsar Alexander III; Piłsudski's main connection to the plot was the involvement of his brother Bronisław.
 Józef was sentenced to five years' exile in Siberia, first at Kirensk on the Lena River, then at Tunka.